Randy Moss Rookie Cards

 Moss played 8yrs with the Vikings, 4yrs with the Patriots, 2yrs with the Raiders, half-season with the Titans and finally retired in 2012 with San Francisco 49ers.
 His career stats read Receptions 982 | Receiving Yards per Reception 15.6 | Yards 15,292 | Touchdowns 156 | 6x Pro Bowler.

 To bottom line this thing one can say this about Randy Moss.
 There are good players, there are great players but then there are elite players – that was Randy Moss.

 This post contains affiliate links through eBay Partner Network.
 If you purchase anything, I earn a small commission at no additional cost to you.
 Thank you for your support!
 For more info please see my Disclaimer here.

 1998 Absolute Hobby, Card No. 40 (shop eBay)

 Looking at Moss’s cards in alphabetical order we start with this one offered to collectors in hobby packs of Absolute.
-I like the paint brush stroke background and the plastic, viewfinder like portrait photo that can be seen on both sides of card.
-However, not real impressed with back of card and the white, unbalanced text box.
+I like the paintbrush stroke background and the plastic, viewfinder like portrait photo that can be seen on both sides of the card.
+However, not really impressed with the back of the card and the white, unbalanced text box.
 Silver parallels were inserted but are not serial numbered.
-Gold foil parallels inserted too and are serial numbered to 25.
+Gold foil parallels inserted too and is serial-numbered to 25.

 1998 Absolute Retail, Card No. 40 (shop eBay)

 Absolute’s retail version has me scratching my head a bit.
-Not sure why this has a die-cut corner nor the second head shot of him at upper right corner.
-More of same on back as I notice overuse of photo and lack of design.
-Green and red parallels exist in this set they are not serial numbered and the biggest difference is found in foil lettering on card front.
+Not sure why this has a die-cut corner nor the second headshot of him at the upper right corner.
+More of the same on the back as I notice overuse of photos and lack of design.
+Green and red parallels exist in this set they are not serial numbered and the biggest difference is found in foil lettering on the card front.

 1998 Aurora, Card No. 94 (shop eBay)